 Outside of Town: Dachau Concentration Camp

 Of the many picturesque towns and villages that lie on the outskirts of Munich, one of the prettiest is the old medieval town of Dachau.
 Just outside the town center can today be found enduring testimony to the evil that was born among the rustic charm.
 Here a major international memorial site stands on the grounds of the former concentration camp.
-Tours of the area are available, including the surviving original buildings, the museum exhibition center, and the cinema which screens an English language documentary film.
+Tours of the area are available, including the surviving original buildings, the museum exhibition center, and the cinema.
+There you will find an English language documentary film being screened.
 Under an hour from Munich by train, this is a harrowing and unforgettable day trip.
 If you are interested we can arrange a guided tour as part of your Central Europe vacation package.

 Planning a vacation in Munich?
 We’d love to put together a German holiday package for you.
 Get in touch to find out more!